springsylvi/Custom-Bingo-Generator/README.md

-# HLD-Bingo-Generator
+# Custom-Bingo-Generator

-Basic bingo card generator for Hyper Light Drifter.
-By default, requires text file of newline separated goals named HLD_bingo_goals in current directory.
-Creates HLD_bingo_board file, used for custom game on bingosync.com

--p option will use the up-to-date version of the goal list at https://pastebin.com/raw/WHjRDRiR
+Basic bingo card generator for the Custom (Advanced) option on bingosync.com.
+Takes a list of goals and generates a list of 25 of them at random.

+Synopsis:
+    python3 bingo_generator.py [-p] [-i filename] [-o filename]

+Options:
+    -p
+        Read goals from pastebin (default: ???) rather than a local file.

+    -i filename
+        If -p option is not used, read goals from filename instead of the default "./bingo_goals"

+    -o filename
+        Write board to filename instead of the default "./bingo_board"